yuhengen/TGC9-API/README.md

 And we need to have `.env` file with the following settings:
 * `MONGO_URL`

+Now, add .env and node_modules to the .gitignore file

 ## Duplicate Package.json

 1. Copy the dependencies to the new package.json